aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-file-operations/save-as-svg/_index.md

 - **How long does the conversion take?**
   Typically less than a second for standard project files.

-## What is “create SVG from MPP”?
+## What is “export MPP to SVG”?
-Creating an SVG from an MPP file means exporting the visual representation of a project schedule—tasks, timelines, and resources—into the Scalable Vector Graphics format.
+Exporting MPP to SVG means taking the visual representation of a project schedule—tasks, timelines, and resources—and writing it out as an SVG file.
 SVG is XML‑based, lightweight, and scales perfectly on high‑resolution displays.

-## Why use Aspose.Tasks to save project as SVG?
+## Why export MPP to SVG with Aspose.Tasks?
 - **No Microsoft Project installation required** – the library works independently.
 - **Full fidelity** – charts, Gantt bars, and milestones retain their styles.
 - **Cross‑platform** – run the code on Windows, Linux, or macOS.
-- **Easy integration** – one‑line API call fits naturally into existing Java pipelines.
+- **One‑line API** – a single call saves the project as SVG, fitting naturally into existing Java pipelines.

 ## Prerequisites
 - **Java Development Kit (JDK)** – version 8 or later.
 Download from the Oracle website.